6.9 C

 Through AI, data analytics can deduce patterns and relationships that may not be apparent from the raw data.
 This information then can help in targeted interventions.
 For example, identifying specific pollutant sources in real-time to react immediately by deploying personnel to mitigate the effects.
 Or inform policymakers on the emissions reduction potential of alternative fuels such as electric cars.

-See also The Future of Interaction: How Gesture-based AI is Revolutionizing Technology
+See also The Power of Inference Engines: How They Are Revolutionizing AI Technology

 **Predicting future air quality**